AramTerterian/Apstra.TestProject/README.txt

 -----------------------------------------------------------------------------

 START A PROGRAM:
-Execute the "Apstra.TestProject" program file.
+Execute the "Apstra.TestProject" program file or start an application from an IDE.

 -----------------------------------------------------------------------------

 OUTPUT DATA:
-The result is a subnet mask in the file "output.txt" in the format:
+The result is a subnet mask in the file "Apstra.TestProject.Starter\bin\Debug\output.txt" in the format:
 X.X.X.X

 For example: